angorb/the-homer-copter/README.md

 - oh, i want the option for 3 more cameras btw
 - we need all of the uarts
+-
+## Round 2(a) "Scope Creep Strikes Back":

+- do we have an i3c port
+- CANBUS
+- blackbox log
+- we should probably have a firewire port for zip drive updating if needed

 ![artist's rendition](https://github.com/angorb/the-homer-copter/blob/main/TheHomer.png?raw=true)